osu-acm/website/README.md

-# OSU ACM's Website:
+# OSU ACM's Websites:

-This is the offical repositoy for OSU ACM student chapter's website.
+This is the offical repositoy for OSU ACM student chapter's old and new website.